dw/py-lightstreamer/README.rst

 Synopsis
 --------

 The library exports ``LsClient`` and ``Table`` as its main classes.
 Both classes are expected to be consumed by event-driven code, where it's natural to make use of callbacks for receiving data.
+Refer to the output of ``pydoc lightstreamer`` for a full API reference.

 Callbacks are always invoked from a single thread private to each ``LsClient``.
 For this reason any long running code for responding to an event should be deferred to another thread, otherwise you will block the ``LsClient`` implementation.